Lee-jr-81/readmeGenerator/README.md

   ### Questions

-  If you have any questions about the repo open an issue or contact me directly at lee@.
+  If you have any questions about the repo open an issue or contact me directly at lee@something.com.

-  Tou can find more of my work at [Trevor] (https://github.com/Trevor).
+  Tou can find more of my work at [Lee-jr-81] (https://github.com/Lee-jr-81).